Why Do We Get Cold Hands and Feet?

 The digestive system

-- By taking a hot bath.
+- Taking a hot bath.

-- By massaging the areas.
+- Massaging the areas.

 Remove heat from the digestive system

-How do we do it?
+How do you do this?

 - Chew your food thoroughly.